Dr. Jekyll and Mr. Hyde (video game): Retrospective reviews and legacy

-Retrospective reviews in AllGame and Game Informer described the Dr. Jekyll and Mr. Hyde as largely unplayable game.
+Retrospective reviews in AllGame and Game Informer described Dr. Jekyll and Mr. Hyde as a largely unplayable game.

 Brett Alan Weiss of Allgame found the music and graphics in the game passable, but said the controls were "sluggish" and the action was exceedingly dull.
 Darrell Monti of Nintendo Life said it was "dull, repetitive, and bereft of imagination as a month's worth of daytime soaps."
 An anonymous reviewer in Game Informer described the game as "flawed on every fundamental level" and that it was potentially one of the most unplayable NES games.
 Writers for Eurogamer echoed similar statements, saying that the game "does everything so perfectly wrong" saying that events seem to happen at random and the game offered no explanation for its convoluted gameplay rules.

-The game received more infamy decades later due to a presence of gamers on the internet through vlog retrospective reviews and vlog posts that struck a renewed interest in the Dr. Jekyll and Mr. Hyde.
+The game received more infamy decades later due to a presence of gamers on the internet through vlog retrospective reviews and vlog posts that struck a renewed interest in the game.
 Video game vlogger James Rolfe became one of the most popular internet personalities on YouTube when he created his persona of The Angry Video Game Nerd and selected the game as his second review.
 Rolfe's humorous review earned both himself and the game a cult following.
-Rolfe lamented that his initial video had the opposite effect intended as it had inadvertently his audiences curiosity leading them to play the game.
+Rolfe lamented that his initial video had the opposite effect intended as it had inadvertently piqued his audience's curiosity, leading them to play the game.